What activities are subject to additional review?

-- Based on the recommendation of the Associate Provost in consultation with the IAC chair, a small number of projects coming through the ICC compliance review process are selected for review by the IAC.
+- Based on the recommendation of the Vice Provost for International Activities in consultation with the IAC chair, a small number of projects coming through the ICC compliance review process are selected for review by the IAC.
 The IAC is a faculty-led, standing committee of the Institute that provides an independent faculty voice in advising the senior administration on the Institute’s major international engagements with significant implications for the Institute’s core mission.
 Its role in the elevated-risk review process is to help ensure that projects referred to it will effectively advance MIT’s core academic mission of education, research, and service.

 Project Risk Review by the Senior Risk Group